barumau/pandunia/engli/kanun.md

 So for example **musike me auda** can be truncated to **me auda**.
 Likewise **me musike audu** can be truncated to **musike audu**.
 Then it is possible to say something about either the agent or the recipient only.

-#### 6.4.2.
-Simple rules

-Note that even if these triangular patterns explained above might seem unusual at first, in practice they result in two simple rules to follow:

-The **-a** ending means:
-If there is anything right before the verb, it is the agent.
-If there is anything right after the verb, it is the recipient.

-The **-u** ending means:
-If there is anything right before the verb, it is the recipient.
-If there is anything right after the verb, it is the agent.

 --------------------------------------------------------------------------------